pavlo-kashko/bhive-hackathon/Day1/Installation.md

     - creates histograms of input features
 - HistogramPlotterTask
     - plot histograms of input features
-- ~~DeepJetRun~~
-    - full pipeline

 all these need to be in files that are specified in the `law.cfg`.
 Task that are in the `tasks` directory, are basic tasks, whereas the `workflows` directory specifies full training pipelines, with the necessary parameters set.

 ### DatasetConstructorTask